 Intended outcome Success criteria 75% EYPP children achieve the caring curriculum outcome.
-75% EYPP children have appositive sense of self and independently participate in a small group and the wider community.
-75% EYPP Children achieve the make connections outcome 75% children make links in their learning to deepen their understanding of the world.
-EYPP children with complex SEN make rapid progress.
-Children with EHCPs achieve their individual targets.
+75% EYPP children have appositive sense of self, are able to self regulate and independently participate in a small group and the wider community.
+75% EYPP Children achieve the converse outcome.
+75% children use an extensive vocabulary EYPP summerborn children make rapid progress.
+More summer born children than not, achieve the 5 curriculum outcomes.